department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/engineering/README.md

 **Rails sample client app for developer.va.gov**

-We have not yet determined how vets-api will be updated to interact with lightouse but This there is a rails sample app that may be useful since vets-api is also a rails app.
+We have not yet determined how vets-api will be updated to interact with lightouse but there is a rails sample app that may be useful since vets-api is also a rails app.
 The application is found here: https://github.com/department-of-veterans-affairs/vets-api-clients/tree/master/samples/oauth_rails/vethealth